 A self-performance review offers a way for professionals to assess their own work quality and work ethic.
 It’s often an initial part of the performance review process as it helps both sides better understand the person’s strengths, weaknesses, and progress.

 What are some examples of ways to conduct self-performance reviews?

 Self-evaluation isn’t a time for negative self-talk.
 It’s a chance for people to honestly examine their performance and recognize where they’re excelling and where they could use an extra push.

 A self-performance review is also an opportunity to set productivity, achievement, and career goals that fit the SMART way: Specific, Measurable, Attainable, Relevant, and Time-based.

 How can effective performance reviews improve company culture?

-Performance reviews are most effective when employees can prepare for them, using them as opportunities for reflection and improvement.
-Within this framework of positive reinforcement, managers and employees can build strong bonds, engage in constructive conversations, work together to set goals, and raise the level of work performance.
-A company culture based on such honest and nurturing manager-employee relationships is sure to be one that employees want to be part of.
+Performance reviews enable managers and team members to have constructive conversations so they can set goals and find ways to elevate work performance.
+A company culture based on honest and nurturing manager-employee relationships is sure to be one that people want to be part of.

 How can HR tech help with performance reviews?